Azure/go-asyncjob/README.md

 AsyncJob aiming to help you organize code in dependencyGraph(DAG), instead of a sequential chain.

+# Concepts
+**Job** is a graph describe code blocks and their connections.
+- all tasks added to a job will be blocked from running, until Start() is triggered
+- job can be visualized for human to understand

+**Step** is a individual code block which can be executed and have inputs, output.
+- a step would be started once all it's dependency is finished.
+- output of a step can be feed into next step as input, type is checked by go generics.

 # Usage

 ### Build and run a asyncjob